cuiyongbo/hello-world/my_wiki/languages/english_notes_12.rst

 | Usage: a posthumous work. [遗作]
 |
 | reproach
-| Definition: address sb in such a way as to express disapproval or disappointment; accuse
+| Definition: address sb in such a way as to express disapproval or disappointment; accuse.
 | Usage: Critics of the administration reproached the president for his failure to tackle the deficiency.
 | Usage: His wife reproached hime with cowardice.
+|
+| censure
+| Definition: to criticize sb severely, and often publicly, because of sth they have done.
+| Usage: a judge was censured in 1983 for a variety of types of injudicious conduct.
+|
+| deplore [谴责]
+| Definition: Feel or express strong disapproval of something.
+| Usage: We deplored this act of violence.
 |
 | pensive
 | Definition: engaged in, involving, or reflecting deep or serious thought.